Invariance of $\phi^4$ measure under nonlinear wave and Schr\"odinger equations on the plane: Introduction

 \subsection{The \texorpdfstring{$\phi^4$}{phi\textasciicircum4} measure}

-What is the natural candidate for the invariant measure?
-As mentioned above, Fourier-truncated versions of these equations converve the Hamiltonian $H$, with which we can define the Gibbs measure proportional to $\exp(-\beta H)$.
+As mentioned above, Fourier-truncated versions of these equations conserve the Hamiltonian $H$, with which we can define the Gibbs measure proportional to $\exp(-\beta H)$.
 The parameter $\beta > 0$ is called the inverse temperature.
-For truncated and periodic \eqref{eq:nlw}, the Gibbs measure has density \footnote{In the following, we set $\beta = \lambda = 1$ as they are not too relevant for our present topic.}
+For $N$-truncated and $2L$-periodic \eqref{eq:nlw}, the Gibbs measure is proportional to \footnote{In the following, we set $\beta = \lambda = 1$ as they are not too relevant for our present topic.}

-with respect to Lebesgue measure on the Fourier coefficients.
-The second term yields a Gaussian factor that can be utilized in removing the truncation.
+The expression without restriction to $\abs k \leq N$ is only formal since an infinite Lebesgue product measure does not exist.
+However, the second exponential term yields a Gaussian factor that makes the $N \to \infty$ limit still well-defined.

 The continuum versions of these Gibbs measures are studied in constructive quantum field theory \cite{glimm_quantum_1987}.
 Stochastic quantization (see e.g.\ \cite{parisi_perturbation_1981}) is a rigorous PDE approach for their study.
-In this approach the $\phi^4_d$ measure is regarded as an invariant measure for a nonlinear heat equation with white noise forcing.
+In this approach the $\phi^4_d$ measure is regarded as an invariant measure for a nonlinear heat equation with white noise forcing (see Theorem~\ref{thm:SQ} below).
 These equations are singular and cannot be solved classically.

 The periodic $\phi^4_2$ equation was solved by Da~Prato and \mbox{Debussche} \cite{da_prato_strong_2003}.
 The limit measure is absolutely continuous with respect to a Gaussian measure.
 Existence of infinite-volume solutions for the 2D equation was later shown by Mourrat and Weber in a polynomially weighted space \cite{mourrat_global_2017}; see also \cite{mourrat_dynamic_2017}.
 We will rely heavily on these ideas in Section~\ref{sec:stochastic}.